Dart-Code/Website/_docs/settings.md

 An array of paths to be excluded from Dart analysis.
 This option should usually be set at the Workspace level.
 Excluded folders will also be ignored when detecting project types.

 ### dart.analyzerPath
 The path to a custom Dart Analysis Server.
 This setting is intended for use by Dart Analysis Server developers.
+Use `~` to insert the user's home directory (the path should then use `/` separators even on Windows).

 ## DevTools